DanielCamSan/Sistemas_Inteligentes_Practica2/README.md

 # Intelligent Systems Practice 2 📚

 ### 📕 First we have to design the Problem Solver Agent and for this we have a to follow the steps that we learn in classes.
+(Click in the arrow)

 <details>
   <summary>Formulate the Objective</summary>

   	- The first box must be empty.
     - The rest of the boxes must be sorted ascending.

 </details>